Why should we choose you to photograph our wedding?

 You’ll need to complete a booking form and pay a securing deposit.
 Please contact me and I will email a copy of the booking form to you.
 Once I’ve received the completed booking form and deposit, a confirmation letter will be sent to you by return of post.

 Cash, cheque, debit or credit cards, Paypal or BACS.

 How can we guarantee the quality of your work?

-Only the deposit is paid up front; the remainder is not payable until you approve the photographs on return from honeymoon.
+Only the deposit is paid up front; the remainder is not payable until you approve the 50 picture mini gallery of photographs on return from honeymoon.
 This is my guarantee to you of the quality of my work.

 I have total confidence in my work, which is why I want you to approve your photographs before making your final balance payment.
 Many photographers require full payment up front – before you’ve approved the images.

 If you’d like to see the consistency of my work, I’ll happily send you a link to a couple of entire recent weddings.